 Love my journals!

-- you have an uncontrollable fetish with journals and writing utensils.
+- you have an uncontrollable obsession with journals and writing utensils.

 - a trip to the library is a highlight of your week.

 - you are reading at least three books at the moment.
 One is to research a topic that intrigues you.
 One is in the genre you can see yourself writing.
 One is just for you.

 - when a loved one asks you to watch TV, you agree because it’s important to spend time with living, breathing loved ones, and not just the darlings that are sitting on your nightstand tugging at your heart.